Course Descriptions

 Additional Information: Children's Rights Concentration, Health Law Concentration

-Education Law Externship I (LWVL549)
+Education Law Externship I & II (LWVL549)

 Instructor(s): Margaret Dalton